sealeelike/Enjoy-your-seat/README.md

 D --> E[Multiple plans are presentedDifferent options are presented.* <br> #40;They may have different advantages, such as rich facilities, large capacity, proximity to the starting point...but the choice is left to the user#41;]
 E --> F[Attach relevant facilities and services]
 ```

+### How the app determines the appropriate area？

+The relevant information is hardcoded into the program, that is, once the relative coordinates input by the user are read, a set of pre-made area selection solutions will be returned.

 ### How are room plans generated?